Discussion Forum Best Practices

 Setting expectations

-- Establish netiquette guidelines and communicate them clearly in your syllabus as well as in your discussion forum instructions.
-See Netiquette – or Best Practices for Interaction Online (article) for more information.
+- Provide netiquette guidelines.
+Outline expectations for respectful and constructive interaction, and include them both in your syllabus and in the forum instructions.
+See Netiquette – or Best Practices for Interaction Online (article) for more ideas.

-- Set up deadlines for initial posts and follow-up comments so students are moving along at the same pace (Goldman, 2011)
+- Set clear timelines.
+Establish deadlines for both initial posts and follow-up comments to keep students engaged at the same pace and to sustain conversation across the week (Goldman, 2011).

 Launching and Managing Your Forum

-- Minimize your participation in discussions in order to make the student voice most prominent, but do step in to stop any misunderstandings or behavior that does not meet established community standards.
+- Balance your level of participation.
+Keep the student voice at the center of the forum by minimizing your direct contributions, but step in when needed to clarify misunderstandings or address behavior that does not meet community standards.

 References